4dnaanM/Minesweeper/README.md

 # Minesweeper
 ## Interactive Minesweeper

 A C++ implementation of the classic [Minesweeper](https://en.wikipedia.org/wiki/Minesweeper_(video_game)) game, using [SFML](https://www.sfml-dev.org/) for rendering and user interaction.
-This project includes a fully functional game engine and an interactive graphical interface.
+This project includes a fully functional game engine and an interactive graphical interface.\
+My motivation to build this was that I was curious to try out the process of building an engine to solve Minesweeper optimally.

 ---

 ## Features

-- **Fully Functional Minesweeper Logic**:
-  - Automatic generation of a 16x30 game board with 99 mines placed randomly.
+- **Fully Functional Minesweeper Logic**: 16x30 game board with 99 mines
-  - User board with states: Hidden, Flagged, and Revealed.
-  - Supports flagging cells and revealing multiple cells.

-- **Graphical User Interface**:
-  - Renders the board using `SFML` sprites.
-  - Mouse-based interaction to reveal or flag cells.

-- **Game Dynamics**:
-  - Win by correctly flagging all mines.
+- **Game Dynamics**: Dynamic updates of game board when you flag or reveals cells.
+Win by correctly flagging all mines.
-  - Lose by clicking on a mine.
-  - Game updates dynamically based on user inputs.
+- **Graphical User Interface**: To visualize the game board and flag or reveal cells through Mouse Clicks.
+- **Helper Engine**: Option to set engine to play deterministic moves quickly.
+Developing more functionality

 ## Installation and Setup